-The aim of the Missions and Evangelism division is to stimulate the students to the winning of souls for Christ.
-Courses are planned to instruct the student in all phases of evangelism so that he may be able to lead others in this important work of the ministry and to stimulate interest in worldwide missions.
+The aim of the Evangelism division is to stimulate the students to the winning of souls for Christ.
+Courses are planned to instruct the student in all phases of evangelism so that he may be able to lead others in this important work of the ministry.